-Equipment Frequency of Combined inspection and testing (e.g. PAT testing) Photocopiers PCs Printers Projectors Televisions Videos Fans Lamps Fridges Cables connected to the equipment Every two to four years unless: manufacturer's instructions indicate otherwise equipment is obviously damaged Equipment is suspected to be damaged when it is not visually obvious (e.g. when a cup of coffee has been spilt into it) If equipment is moved frequently an annual test would be advisable.
-KettlesFloor cleanersCables connected to the equipment 6 months to one year or when user check indicates necessary
+Equipment Frequency of Combined inspection and testing (e.g. PAT testing)

+Photocopiers Every two to four years unless:

+PCs

+Printers manufacturer's instructions indicate otherwise

+Projectors

+Televisions equipment is obviously damaged

+Videos Equipment is suspected to be damaged when it is not visually

+Fans obvious (e.g. when a cup of coffee has been spilt into it)

+Lamps obvious (e.g. when a cup of coffee has been split lifto it)

+Fridges If equipment is moved frequently an annual test would be

+Cables connected to advisable.

+the equipment

+Kettles 6 months to one year or when user check indicates necessary

+Floor cleaners ,

+Cables connected to

+the equipment
-8.3 Records of all above testing and inspection will be kept on file.

-- 8.4 The Health and Safety Officer must be notified of any new electrical equipment purchased so that it may be logged and tested before being put into operation. - 8.5 Equipment failing a Portable Appliance Test will be immediately withdrawn from service and removed from the site until the fault is rectified or the item replaced. - 8.6 Personal portable electrical items must not be brought onto site unless with specific knowledge of and agreement with the Health and Safety Officer. - 8.7 Extension leads must be kept to a minimum to avoid fire and trip hazards.
+- 8.3 Records of all above testing and inspection will be kept on file. - 8.4 The Health and Safety Officer must be notified of any new electrical equipment purchased so that it may be logged and tested before being put into operation. - 8.5 Equipment failing a Portable Appliance Test will be immediately withdrawn from service and removed from the site until the fault is rectified or the item replaced. - 8.6 Personal portable electrical items must not be brought onto site unless with specific knowledge of and agreement with the Health and Safety Officer. - 8.7 Extension leads must be kept to a minimum to avoid fire and trip hazards.
 Workstation assessments will include an inspection of the cabling. - 8.8 No employee should attempt to tamper with or repair electrical equipment unless they are employed for that purpose and are suitably qualified to the appropriate standard.